sweta42/Hotel-Booking-Analysis-project/README.md

 We will perform exploratory data analysis with python to get insight from the data.

 ## Table of Content:
--Motivation
+- Motivation

--Tools and Libraries Used
+- Tools and Libraries Used
 - Files
--
 - Result

 ## Motivation